Holographic Renyi entropies from hyperbolic black holes with scalar hair: Holographic R e nyi entropies from hyperbolic AdS b black holes

 \subsection{Holographic R\'{e}nyi entropies}

-The expressions~\eqref{eq:Sn-F} and~\eqref{eq:Sn-S} describe the R\'{e}nyi entropies without phase transitions.
-So they have to be modified when we consider phase transitions, e.g., for the zeroth-order phase transition in our cases, the R\'{e}nyi entropies are

-where $F_{\text{H}}$ is the free energy of the black hole with scalar hair, $F_{\text{S}}$ is the free energy of the SAdS black hole, and $T_{\text{m}}$ is the phase transition temperature in~\eqref{eq:Tc-ads4}.
-Note that~\eqref{rec:Sn>1} describes the R\'{e}nyi entropies with $n \geq 1$, because the most stable black hole is always the SAdS one when $n<1$ (see figure~\ref{fig:ads4-free}).
-The R\'{e}nyi entropies with $n<1$ are described by~\eqref{eq:Sn-S}, where $S_{\text{therm}}$ is the thermal entropy of the SAdS black hole.

-We calculate the R\'{e}nyi entropies from the free energy~\eqref{eq:Sn-F} (the thermal entropy calculation~\eqref{eq:Sn-S} gives the same result).
-For the cases when $\alpha \leq 1/\sqrt{3}$ and $\alpha \geq \sqrt{3}$, the phase transition only occurs at $n=1$, so the R\'{e}nyi entropies ($n \geq 1$) are
+We calculate the R\'{e}nyi entropies from the free energy by~\eqref{eq:Sn-F} (the thermal entropy calculation~\eqref{eq:Sn-S} gives the same result).
+The expression~\eqref{eq:Sn-F} also describes the R\'{e}nyi entropies with phase transitions but should be treated carefully.
+We need to take the thermodynamically preferred solution to calculate the free energy and entropy at temperature $T_0$ and $T_0/n$.
+Notably, the R\'{e}nyi entropies with $n<1$ for any $\alpha$ are the same as those from the SAdS black hole, since the most stable solution is always the SAdS black hole when $T>T_0$ (see figure~\ref{fig:ads4-free}).